tumido/llm-d-deployer/quickstart/README.md

 #### OpenShift

-- OpenShift - This quickstart was tested on OpenShift 4.18.
+- OpenShift - This quickstart was tested on OpenShift 4.17.
 Older versions may work but have not been tested.
 - NVIDIA GPU Operator and NFD Operator - The installation instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/steps-overview.html).
 - NO Service Mesh or Istio installation as Istio CRDs will conflict with the gateway
+- Cluster administrator privileges are required to install the llm-d cluster scoped resources

 ## llm-d Installation